Foundation / Corporation

 Research to Prevent Blindness (RPB)

 Grants to USA junior ophthalmology faculty members and young researchers for career development.
-A nomination letter is required before submitting an application.
-Nominees must be MDs or MD/PHDs and have demonstrated ability to conduct independent research, though a mentoring plan is an integral part of the award.
+Eligible nominees must be MDs or MD/PhDs who have demonstrated scientific initiative and the potential to conduct independent research.
+Nominators are required to describe a detailed mentoring plan for the candidate as an important part of this award.

 RPB Grantee Chairs may nominate one candidate in each grant review cycle enabling a school to possibly receive two CDAs per calendar year.